mdolab/pyoptsparse/doc/guide.rst

 The purpose of the scale factor is ensure that design variables of widely different magnitudes can be used in the same optimization.
 It is desirable to have the magnitude of all variables within an order of magnitude or two of each other.

-The :meth:`addVarGroup <pyoptsparse.pyOpt_optimization.Optimization.addVarGroup>` call is similar to :meth:`addVar <pyoptsparse.pyOpt_optimization.Optimization.addVar>` except that it adds a group of 1 or more variables.
+The :meth:`~pyoptsparse.pyOpt_optimization.Optimization.addVarGroup` call is similar to :meth:`~pyoptsparse.pyOpt_optimization.Optimization.addVar` except that it adds a group of 1 or more variables.
 These variables are then returned as a numpy array within the x-dictionary.
 For example, to add 10 variables with no lower bound, and a scale factor of 0.1: